Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Method

 \end{lemma}

 This lemma conveys two insights.
 First, evaluating performance at $t = 1$ provides a reasonable proxy for assessing the predictive ability of a diffusion model, as the model must rely entirely on $\mathbf{y}$ while discarding the irrelevant input $\bm{\epsilon}$.
 Second, the predictive ability of a diffusion model is inherently bounded and is possible to be equivalent to that of a deterministic model.
 To empirically test whether the diffusion model can reach this upper bound, we train a ViT-based deterministic model $f_\xi$, shown in Figure~\ref{fig:fd-arch}(b), with an architecture analogous to the diffusion model.
-We then compare its performance to the diffusion model evaluated with a single-step inference.
-The results, shown in Figure~\ref{fig:bar_compare2}, reveal that the diffusion model underperforms significantly compared to its deterministic counterpart, highlighting its limited predictive ability relative to its potential.
+We then compare its performance to the diffusion model evaluated with a single-step inference at $t = 1$.
+The results, shown in Figure~\ref{fig:bar_compare2}, reveal that the diffusion model underperforms its deterministic counterpart in both latent and pixel space, verifying its limited predictive ability relative to its potential.

 \paragraph{Discussion.} Such observation indicates that the suboptimal predictive ability of diffusion models stems from the entanglement between condition understanding and target denoising due to the nature of diffusion models to train on various $t$.
 This entanglement constrains condition understanding by factors of both architecture and training.
 From the architecture perspective, network parameters must simultaneously learn both condition understanding of $\mathbf{y}$ and target denoising of $\mathbf{x}_t$, and this dual-role constraint can limit the model's ability to fully exploit the condition information.
 From the training perspective, the presence of $\mathbf{x}_t$ as an informative input introduces a shortcut, making it easier for the model to rely on generative priors from $\mathbf{x}_t$ rather than precise task-specific dynamics from $\mathbf{y}$.